-Does a debtor refuse to pay and do you want to seize the debtor’s property?
-Have you entered into a purchase agreement and does the seller refuse to deliver to you?
+Is a debtor refusing to pay and you want to seize the debtor’s property?
+Have you entered into a purchase agreement and the seller refuses to deliver to you?
 Then it is wise to engage our specialists in the field of attachment law.

 What is attachment law?